PerimeterX/perimeterx-node-express/README.md

 #### Configuring Required Parameters

-Configuration options are set in `pxConfig`
+Configuration options are set in the `pxConfig` variable.

 #### Required parameters:
+> All parameters are obtainable via the PerimeterX Portal.
+(Applications page)

 - pxAppid
 - cookieSecretKey